 In managing capital, the Research Institute focuses on liquid resources available for operations.
 The Research Institute's objective is to have sufficient liquid resources to continue operating despite adverse events with financial consequences and to provide it with the flexibility to take advantage of opportunities that will advance its purposes.
 The need for sufficient liquid resources is considered in the preparation of an annual budget and in the monitoring of cash flows and actual operating results compared to the budget.
-As at March 31, 2023, the Research Institute has met its objective of having sufficient liquid resources to meet its current obligations.
+As at March 31, 2024, the Research Institute has met its objective of having sufficient liquid resources to meet its current obligations.
 Bruyère RI has accumulated unrestricted net assets over its history.
 A portion of the accumulated net assets is retained as working capital which may be required from time to time due to timing delays in receiving external funding.
-The remaining surplus is available for the use of Bruyère RI at the Board of Directors' discretion.
+The remaining surplus is available for the use of Bruyère RI in accordance with a reserve policy that has been established and approved by the Board of Directors.